usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 Some documents contain signatures of the people who introduce, sponsor, or approve the legislation.
 The signatures are held in a `<signatures>` block, either at the top of the main part of the document or in the appendices.
 In version 2.0, the signature model has been enhanced to better match actual signature instances with new elements for `<notation>` and `<autograph>` .
 Additionally, signatures are now allowed at the end of levels to support Federal Register documents .

 ## 5.7 Multiple Models
 Models from multiple XML namespaces are used to construct a USLM document.
 The dcterms model is used for metadata.
 The XHTML model is used for tables.
 XHTML may also be used to mark the external document for inclusion within the larger legislative document.
-MathML is supported for equations (introduced in v2.0.17) and SVG may be used for vector graphics.
+MathML is supported for equations and SVG may be used for vector graphics.

-## 5.8 Mathematical Formulae Support (introduced in v2.0.17)
+## 5.8 Mathematical Formulae Support

-USLM version 2.0.17 incorporates the MathML 3 schema, providing comprehensive support for representing mathematical formulae within legislative documents (introduced in v2.0.17).
+USLM version 2.0.17 incorporates the MathML 3 schema, providing comprehensive support for representing mathematical formulae within legislative documents.
 This enables precise markup of complex mathematical expressions, equations, and formulas that may appear in technical legislation, regulations, or scientific legislative content.

 ### 5.8.1 MathML Integration